-We have 80 million Boomers and 78+ million Millennials, but only 46 million Gen-X-ers.
-Boomers may see them as "kids", while Millennials might view then as "past it."
+Boomers may see X people as "kids", while Millennials might view them as "past it."
 Thus, both of the larger groups may indeed be tired of Generation X nostalgia, while Gen X is still fighting for a place and recognition in American Society.

 Tired of Boomer & Generation Y Nostalgia